kemapak/blog/Testing/Testing Design Patterns for UI.md

 ### Cohesion
 Measurement of the atomic functionality of a code group.
 (Function, method).

-A method, the function should do one and only one thing.
+A method, a function should do one and only one thing.
 Strong cohesion indicates robust and maintainable code.

 ### Coupling
 Measurement of the dependency of a code group to another.
 Most of the time dependencies in code cannot be avoided but there are several design patterns that help to manage de as dependency injection, avoiding internal instantiation of dependent classes, etc.